Effect of combined heaving and pitching on propulsion of single and tandem flapping foils: Flapping foils in tandem configuration

 Contrary to low gap ratio, we observe an increase in mean thrust for $g/c_d = 7$.
 The favorable thrust generating condition as a consequence of I-1 and I-4 can be observed for $\theta_0^d = 5^{\circ}$ in Fig. \ref{ZVor_tandem_g7_theta0d}(a).
 A comparison of the vorticity contours at the quarter time period for $\theta_0^d = 15^{\circ}$ and $25^{\circ}$ is depicted in Fig. \ref{ZVor_tandem_g7_theta0d}(b-c).
-The favorable condition occurs for all the $\theta_0^d$ cases.
-However, the projected surface area increases with $\theta_0^d$ leading to an increase in overall $\overline{C_T}$, observed in Fig. \ref{CTmean_Eta_theta0d}(a).
+The favorable condition occurs for all the $\theta_0^d$ cases as indicated by the pressure arrow plots showing negative and positive pressures on the upper and lower surfaces of the foil, respectively.
+However, the projected frontal area to the freestream velocity increases with $\theta_0^d$ leading to an increase in the component of the net force in the freestream direction, i.e., thrust.